-Care of a diabetic cat means you’ll need supplies: syringes, test strips and batteries for your glucometer, insulin, and so on.
-Pet health insurance doesn't cover pre-existing conditions, so if your cat is diabetic when you adopt her, you'll need to be ready financially if she has a health crisis.
-A diabetic cat needs to be fed regularly -- even if you're going away for just an overnight trip, you need to make arrangements for your cat to be fed and monitored.
+Caring for a cat with feline diabetes means you’ll need supplies: syringes, test strips and batteries for your glucometer, insulin, and so on.
+Pet health insurance doesn’t cover pre-existing conditions, so if your cat is diabetic when you adopt her, you’ll need to be ready financially if she has a health crisis.
+A diabetic cat needs to be fed regularly — even if you’re going away for just an overnight trip, you need to make arrangements for your cat to be fed and monitored.
 For most people, that means hiring a cat sitter.
-Make sure that sitter is comfortable with diabetes care and knows how to home test and administer insulin, too.
+Make sure that sitter is comfortable with managing diabetes in cats and knows how to home test and administer insulin, too.

-6. There’s a lot of support available, too
+6. There’s a lot of support for feline diabetes available, too

-The best known and highest rated feline-diabetes support website is FelineDiabetes.com.
+The best known and highest rated support website fro diabetes in cats is FelineDiabetes.com.
 Dr. Lisa Pierson’s CatInfo.org has lots of information about nutrition, as well as a section dedicated to diabetes.
 Diabetic Cats in Need is a nonprofit that provides financial assistance for caretakers of diabetic cats.
-I’m sure there are Catster forums on diabetes; if you’re a member of one of those forums, please share the link in the comments.

-Diabetes really isn’t scary.
-You need to be educated about the disease, you need to have a vet you trust and with whom you can communicate well, and you need to be ready for the fact that your lifestyle will change when you bring one of these special cats into your home.
+Diabetes in cats really isn’t scary.
+You need to be educated about feline diebetes, you need to have a vet you trust and with whom you can communicate well, and you need to be ready for the fact that your lifestyle will change when you bring one of these special cats into your home.

-Do you have a diabetic cat?
-Are there resources and websites you’ve found particularly helpful?
+Tell us: Do you have a diabetic cat?
+Are there resources and websites you’ve found particularly helpful when it comes to diabetes in cats?
 Let us know in the comments!